emintz/ArduinoLib/RTOSAid/README.md

 practice to rely on this.

 Even though the task function runs an endless loop, it must not run continuously.
-It can, for example, wait for input or another type of event, or it could just wait for a set time.
-Waiting tasks do not consume CPU or other system resorces.
+It must, for example, wait for input or another type of event, or it can just wait periodically.
+Waiting tasks do not block.
 Instead, FreeRTOS runs other tasks.

-To ensure that it always has a task to run, FreeRTOS provides idle task that it runs only when no other task is available.
+In fact, FreeRTOS is always running _some_ task.
+To ensure that it always one, it provides a built-in idle task that runs only when no other task is available.

-FreeRTOS also maintains a wtachdog timer that the idle task resets whenever it runs.
+FreeRTOS also maintains a wtachdog timer that reboots the system when it expires.
+The idle task resets the watchdog whenever it runs.
 Resetting the watchdog timer is **vital**.
-If it expires, FreeRTOS assumes that the system is locked and reboots.
-I cannot emphasize this
+Should it espire, FreeRTOS assumes that the system has hung and reboots, as stated above.
-enough: task logic **must** pause periodically or the ESP32 will reboot.
+I cannot emphasize this enough: all task logic **must** pause periodically to avoid a panic restart.
 Tasks can pause by

 1. Invoking
    [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),